 Call Blue Rose Auto Repair Today

 If you’re wondering how can you tell if a catalytic converter is clogged, it’s best to have the vehicle checked soon.
-We explain everything in simple terms and help you make the best choice for your vehicle.

-Call (541) 344-0115 or use our contact page
+Call (541) 344-0115 or use our contact page.

 We’re here to help drivers in Eugene, Springfield, and surrounding areas keep their vehicles running strong.